 When I was 14, my dream was to play college baseball.
 But I had one small problem: I only weighed 100 pounds.
 And even though I still had four years to bulk up and improve my skills, I knew I had a long way to go.
-Fortunately, my coach always knew how to keep my drive alive.
+Fortunately, my coach always knew how to give me opportunities to shoot for that kept my drive alive.

 Setting a goal like "improve upper body strength" and planning to lift weights three times a week wasn't enough.
 You had to write down how much you would improve your bench press by and how many times you would work out your upper body per week.